-The measured noise levels were correlated with wind speeds for the period, measured at the most representative hub height meteorological mast.
+The measured noise levels were correlated with wind speeds for the period, measured at the most representative hub height meteorological mast or nearest turbines to the measurement site.
 A single "measured" noise level value for each integer wind speed was then determined by fitting a polynomial regression line to the data.

-A significant issue that can affect measurement results from operational wind farms is the contribution of the background noise environment to the overall measured level.
-While this can be somewhat overcome by subtracting the measured preconstruction noise levels from the measurements, this method is susceptible to error as background noise levels have been shown to change across seasons and years (Delaire and Walsh, 2009), and because of differences between pre- and post-construction measurement locations.

-To address this, each measurement site was selected such that it was as far away as possible from potential sources of background noise (e.g. trees, occupied dwellings) and such that the noise environment at the site was typically controlled by wind turbine noise.
-In addition, only wind speeds where the noise level appears to be controlled by wind turbine noise have been considered.
-These wind speeds have been selected based on analysis of the measurement data and observations carried out on site during the measurements.
+A significant issue that can affect measurement results from operational wind farms is the contribution of the background noise environment.
+While this can be somewhat overcome by subtracting the measured pre-construction noise levels, Delaire and Walsh [10] showed this method is susceptible to error as background noise levels can change across seasons and years.
+The pre- and post-construction measurement locations may also be different, another possible inaccuracy with this method.
+To address this, each measurement site was selected such that it was as far away as possible from potential sources of background noise (e.g. trees, occupied dwellings), and such that the noise level at the site was typically controlled by turbine noise.
+In addition, only wind speeds where the L{A90} noise level appears to be consistently controlled by turbine noise were considered in our analysis.
+These wind speeds have been selected based on analysis of the measurement data and supported by observations made on site during the measurements.
+Wind speeds where there was a significant spread in the measured noise levels were excluded, as observations on site indicated this variation was the result of extraneous noise sources affecting measured levels.

-As an example, Figure 1 presents measurement results for Site B3, indicating a range of wind speeds where the measured noise level is controlled by turbine noise.
-This is evident due to the small spread of the measurement data when compared to wind speeds where the background noise level causes significant variation between measured levels at the same speed.
-At lower wind speeds, there are a number of measurements where the turbine clearly cut-out due to low wind speed during the measurement period.
+As an example, Figure 1 presents measurement results for Site B3, indicating a wind speed range of 4 to 12 m/s where the measured noise level is controlled by turbine noise.
+This is evident due to the small spread of the measurement data when compared to wind speeds above 12 m/s where background noise causes significant variation between measured noise levels at the same integer speed.
+At lower wind speeds, there are also a number of measurements where the turbine clearly cut-out due to low wind speed during the measurement period.
 These have been excluded from further analysis.
+For each measurement site, between three and six integer wind speeds were identified as being in the turbine-controlled wind speed range.

-The change in measured noise levels with wind speed correlated almost precisely with the change in sound power levels for the turbines, an indication that the noise levels were controlled by noise from the turbines.
-This is discussed in more detail in our other paper (Evans and Cooper, 2011).
+The change in measured noise levels with wind speed across this wind speed range correlated almost precisely with the change in sound power levels for the turbines, an indication that the noise levels were controlled by noise from the turbines.
+This is discussed in more detail in Ref.
+[7].

-speed with turbine-controlled wind speed range
+Figure 1.
+Example of measured noise levels versus wind speed with turbine-controlled wind speed range